Synch (character): Generation X

 X-Men #36.
 Art by Andy Kubert.

 Everett Thomas was born in St. Louis, Missouri.
 He was first introduced when the mechanical collective race known as the Phalanx had assimilated the X-Men and attempted to wipe out what was to be the next generation of mutant heroes: Husk, Jubilee, Monet, Skin, and Blink, all of whom, with the exception of Blink, would eventually become members of Generation X. Synch synced with Banshee, who was in the area, to defend himself from the Phalanx.
 However, as a side effect, he shattered all the windows nearby, which drew the attention of the local police.
 Even as they surrounded him, a few officers had already been infected by the Phalanx and again tried to capture Everett.
 He was saved by Banshee and Sabretooth, and then quickly helped them prevent yet another Phalanx attack on the White Queen and Jubilee, who had helped locate Everett.
 The White Queen linked her mind with Everett's and Jubilee's, which allowed Everett to synch with Jubilee and use her powers to a degree she had been afraid to, defeating the Phalanx for the moment.

+When Emma Frost's sister Adrienne Frost comes to America, she forces Emma to re-admit her back into the school.
+If not, Adrienne would release information to the parents of the human students that the Xavier School for Gifted Youngsters was a secret training ground for mutants.
+When Adrienne plants bombs around the school, Synch sacrifices himself to save the students.